HSMinches/GPIB_INTERFACE/README.md

 # GPIB_INTERFACE
-Development of a GPIB based interface to communicate with benchtop lab equipment through SCPI commands.
+Development of a GPIB (General Purpose Interface Bus) based interface to communicate with benchtop lab equipment through SCPI commands.

 As basys, this project consists of a C++ with QT interface, to be able to generate SCPI queries for multiples workbench instruments, thus automating measurements workflow.